-R21 Trespassing/Aiding in Trespassing and Skipping/Leave School Grounds
+R22 Trespassing/Aiding in Trespassing

-A student shall not leave school grounds, enter school property before, during or after school hours without express permission of an appropriate school official.
-A student shall not aide another person in trespassing, including opening or propping a door for entrance to the building, transporting a student for the purpose of trespassing, or being a "look out" for students who are attempting to trespass or skip class.
+A student shall not enter school property before, during or after school hours without express permission of an appropriate school official.
+This includes a building, locker room, restricted area of the school building or any part of the school grounds.
+A student shall not aid another person in trespassing, including opening or propping a door for entrance to the building, transporting a student for the purpose of trespassing, or being a "look out" for students who are attempting to trespass.